Abarim Publications' online Biblical Greek Dictionary

 - Our noun together with the verb ηγεομαι (hegeomai), meaning to lead, forms the unused noun χορεγος (choregos), meaning the leader of a chorus, not in an artistic sense but rather as the one who instigates and pays for a shindig; the host of the party and footer of the bill.
 From this noun derives:

-- The verb χορηγεω (choregeo), meaning to do what a χορεγος (choregos) does: to accommodate, supply or furnish generously (2 Corinthians 9:10 and 1 Peter 4:11).
+- The verb χορηγεω (choregeo), meaning to do what a χορεγος (choregos) does: to accommodate, supply or furnish generously (2 Corinthians 9:10 and 1 Peter 4:11 only).
 From this verb in turn derives:

-- Together with the preposition επι (epi), meaning on or upon: the verb επιχορηγεω (epichoregeo), meaning to furnish upon, to supply further or over-abundantly (2 Corinthians 9:10, Galatians 3:5, Colossians 2:19, 2 Peter 1:11, 2 Peter 1:5).
-From this verb derives:
+- Together with the preposition επι (epi), meaning on or upon: the verb επιχορηγεω (epichoregeo), meaning to furnish upon, to supply further or over-abundantly.
+This verb is used 5 times, see full concordance, and from it derives:

-- The noun επιχορηγια (epichoregia), meaning a generous and over-abundant supply, gift or aid (Ephesians 4:16 and Philippians 1:19).
+- The noun επιχορηγια (epichoregia), meaning a generous and over-abundant supply, gift or aid (Ephesians 4:16 and Philippians 1:19 only).